Ditectrev/DP-203/README.md

 - [x] Box 1: Move to cool storage.
 Box 2: Move to archive storage.
 - [ ] Box 1: Delete the blob.
 Box 2: Move to archive storage.

-### ou have an Azure Stream Analytics query.
+### You have an Azure Stream Analytics query.
 The query returns a result set that contains 10,000 distinct values for a column named clusterID.
 You monitor the Stream Analytics job and discover high latency.
 You need to reduce the latency.
 Which two actions should you perform?
 Each correct answer presents a complete solution.
 NOTE: Each correct selection is worth one point.

 - [ ] Add a pass-through query.
 - [ ] Add a temporal analytic function.
-- [x] Scale out the query by using PARTITION B
+- [x] Scale out the query by using PARTITION B.
-- [x] Convert the query to a reference query.
+- [ ] Convert the query to a reference query.
-- [ ] Increase the number of streaming units.
+- [x] Increase the number of streaming units.

 ### You are designing a statistical analysis solution that will use custom proprietary1 Python functions on near real-time data from Azure Event Hubs.
 You need to recommend which Azure service to use to perform the statistical analysis.
 The solution must minimize latency.
 What should you recommend?

-- [x] Azure Stream Analytics
+- [ ] Azure Stream Analytics.
-- [ ] Azure SQL Database
+- [ ] Azure SQL Database.
-- [ ] Azure Databricks
+- [x] Azure Databricks.
-- [ ] Azure Synapse Analytics
+- [ ] Azure Synapse Analytics.

 ### OTSPOT You have an Azure subscription that contains the following resources: An Azure Active Directory (Azure AD) tenant that contains a security group named Group1 An Azure Synapse Analytics SQL pool named Pool1 You need to control the access of Group1 to specific columns and rows in a table in Pool1.
 Which Transact-SQL commands should you use?